-Other organisms, such as yeast and fungal organisms, can also take advantage of the skin changes and multiply and grow.
+It occurs when the skin’s natural defenses are out of balance, allowing an overgrowth of skin bacteria.
+Other organisms, such as fungi, can also take advantage of the skin changes and multiply.

 Skin infections can occur anywhere on the body.
 You'll see reddened skin that may be oozing or scabbed over.
 Inflammation causes itching, and excessive licking or scratching will cause or exacerbate skin lesions.
 Ear infections will cause your cat to shake its head frequently and scratch its ears.
 It's critical that you visit your veterinarian as soon as you notice any signs of problems.